antonbabenko/terraform-best-practices/faq.md

 Versions of resource and infrastructure modules should be specified.
 Providers should be configured outside of modules, but only in composition.
 Version of providers and Terraform can be locked also.

-There is no master dependency management tool, but there are some tips to make dependency hell less problematic.
+There is no master dependency management tool, but there are some tips to make dependency specifications less problematic.
 For example, [Dependabot](https://dependabot.com/) can be used to automate dependency updates.
 Dependabot creates pull requests to keep your dependencies secure and up-to-date.
 Dependabot supports Terraform configurations.